gramineproject/graphene/Pal/src/host/Linux-SGX/tools/README.rst

 - ``RA_TLS_IAS_PUB_KEY_PEM`` (optional) -- public key of IAS.
 If not specified, the default hard-coded public key is used.

+The library uses the following Microsoft Azure Attestation (MAA) specific environment variables if
+available:

+- ``RA_TLS_MAA_JSON_FILE`` (optional) -- filename where the MAA-specific JSON content is generated.
+  The generated file contains "Type = 2", "EnclaveHeldDataHex" that contains the base64Url-encoded public key of the RA-TLS certificate, and "QuoteHex" that contains the base64Url-encoded SGX quote.

 ``ra_tls_verify_dcap.so``
 ^^^^^^^^^^^^^^^^^^^^^^^^^